Oregon State Beavers women's basketball

 The Oregon State Beavers women's basketball team is the official women's basketball team of Oregon State University in Corvallis, Oregon.
-They are one of ten varsity women's sports at OSU.
-They are a member of the Pac-12 Conference and the National Collegiate Athletic Association (NCAA).
+They are one of nine varsity women's sports at OSU.
+They are a member of the West Coast Conference and the National Collegiate Athletic Association (NCAA).
 The team's home venue is Gill Coliseum and their official colors are orange and black.
-The Beavers have made 12 appearances in NCAA Tournaments, most recently in 2021.
-The current head coach is Scott Rueck, assisted by Jonas Chatterton, Brian Holsinger, and Katie Faulker.
+The Beavers have made 13 appearances in NCAA Tournaments, most recently in 2024 reaching the Elite Eight.
+The current head coach is Scott Rueck, assisted by Deven Hunter, Sydney Wiese, and Eric Ely.

 Program history

 Origins

 A women's basketball team was established at Oregon Agricultural College during the academic year of 1897–98, with one game played in the spring of 1898 by the school squad in response to a challenge offered by the team of the Chemawa Indian Institute of Salem.
 The match, played April 29 in Salem at the Willamette University gym, was won by OAC by a score of 13 to 11.
 The OAC team included Inez Fuller, Fanny Getty, Dora Hodgin, Blanche Holden, Bessie Smith, and Leona "Nonie" Smith.